 To request that your scores be sent to us, visit www.mba.com.
-Please select the following location code to send your official GMAT score report:
+Please select the following location code to send your official GMAT score report.

 Indiana University - Purdue University at Indianapolis - MBA, Kelley Part Time (school code GKS-8M-27)

 No. Our program has no prerequisites.
-If accepted into the program, you will be required to take an accounting primer (a short, online course in basic accounting principles) after acceptance but before taking your first accounting course.
-Accepted students who are Licensed CPAs may be exempt from taking the primer.
+If accepted into the program, you will be required to take an accounting primer (a short online course in basic accounting principles) after acceptance but before taking your first accounting course.
+Accepted students who are licensed CPAs may be exempt from taking the primer.
 Please contact the program office at email@example.com for more information.

-The Evening MBA Program requires that 48 of the 54 credit hours be taken in residence at Kelley.
-If you have been enrolled in a previous graduate business program, you may petition to transfer up to six hours of credit, provided it meets certain criteria and has the approval of the MBA faculty program chair.
+The Evening MBA Program requires that 48 of the 54 credit hours be taken in residence at the Kelley School of Business.
+If you have been enrolled in a previous graduate business program, you may petition to transfer up to 6 hours of credit, provided it meets certain criteria and has the approval of the Evening MBA Program faculty chair.

 The Office of the Registrar determines Indiana residency.
-Typically a student must be a resident of the state for 12 months, working full-time and not simply residing here for tuition purposes.
+Typically, a student must be a resident of the state for 12 months, working full-time and not simply residing here for tuition purposes.

 It depends on the type of visa you hold.
 We can accept many types of visas.
 However, we cannot accept F1 or J1 visas.
-Holders of these visas must be enrolled in school full-time, while the Evening MBA is a part-time program of study.
-F1 or J1 visa holders are welcome instead to contact the Kelley School of Business Bloomington campus regarding admission to the full-time MBA program: email@example.com.
+Holders of these visas must be enrolled in school full time, while the Evening MBA is a part-time program of study.
+F1 or J1 visa holders may contact our colleagues on the Indiana University Bloomington campus regarding admission to the Kelley Full-time MBA Program: firstname.lastname@example.org.

-Most Evening MBA classes meet from approximately 6:00-9:00 PM.
+Most Evening MBA classes meet 6:00-9:00 p.m., approximately.